-McGill School of Information Studies graduates are engaged in dynamic careers around the globe, working in a wide range of academic, governmental, non-profit, and corporate settings.
+The McGill School of Information Studies develops innovative, service-oriented information professionals for diverse environments.
+Our graduates work around the globe in a wide range of academic, governmental, non-profit, and corporate settings.

 Careers for Master of Information Studies graduates

 Graduates of the Master of Information Studies (MISt) program are equipped to work as information professionals in a variety of settings.
-In addition to the fields listed below, our graduates work in areas such as information and communication technology, competitive intelligence, project management, research, and administration, among many others.
+The MISt program (formerly called Master of Library and Information Studies) is accredited by the American Library Association (ALA).
+Our graduates work in areas such as libraries, archives, knowledge management, information management, and records management, and also find work in areas such as information and communication technology, competitive intelligence, communications, management, research, and administration, among many others.

 Librarians work in a great variety of settings.
 From an academic institution (schools, colleges, universities), or a public environment (municipalities, hospitals, government agencies and departments) to the private sector (corporations, law firms, research centres), librarians are employed as information professionals.